Dopamineral/learn-programming/docs/index.md

 ## TEst 3
 test 2 failed, trying again after udating GH actions

+## Test4

+Test3 seems to work, pull request to main now and see if it updates

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.